tsealex/de-crast/Git-tutorial.md

 git clone https://github.com/jeremyCloud/de-crast
 ```

-Now, you will have a new folder in your current dir called cd-crast with all
+Now, you will have a new folder in your current dir called de-crast with all
-the stuff that was on the website.
+the stuff that was on Github.

 #### Step Three: branches
 Branches are gits way of organizing your project into independent